alexandre-abrioux/alexandre-abrioux/README.md

 #### 🤝 Let's Connect
 I'm always open to discussing new projects, ideas, or opportunities for collaboration.
 Feel free to reach out via [LinkedIn]!

-## :rocket: Featured Projects & Contributions
+## :rocket: Projects & Contributions

 #### Blockchain